live music versus hi-fi

 Now you probably agree with me that the only way to correctly evaluate a system (or just a single component) is to use a sound source whose original sound is known.
 But, how can you get hold of a known source of music?
 If you are based in Auckland or its surroundings, it’s simple: come to the concerts of Bach Musica New Zealand and later buy the CD of the concert you attended!
 I make live recordings of these concerts, and I assure you that the resulting CDs are a real reference.
 They are totally genuine (inclusive of coughs, various noises, and air conditioning too!), in phase, and free from any electronic manipulations or effects.
 Plus, depending on the musical piece, they can feature a dynamic range of 80 dB!

 A further benefit of buying these CDs is that you will eventually realise that “digital” is an astonishing medium and not harsh at all!
 Furthermore, these CDs include perfect recordings of the audience’s applause, and clapping is one of the most taxing and complex things you could feed to a hi-fi system.
 Clapping encompasses an incredibly large frequency range (infra-bass aside, unless the clapping audience starts stamping their feet too), plus lightning speed and dynamics: every single clap is a small explosion!
 For these reasons, a perfectly recorded clapping is one of the most useful things you can use (I might even say, more than the music itself) to evaluate a hi-fi system!
-A system that, when playing one of my CDs, sustains perfect, crisp, clean, and natural clapping, has got all its “documents” in order to accurately reproduce music too.
+A system that, when playing one of my CDs, sustains perfect, crisp, clean, and natural clapping, has got all its “documents” to accurately reproduce music too.
 But if the clapping doesn’t sound real and alive (too smooth, homogeneous, not crisp enough, and sometimes a bit confused and nasal too), the system has got NO chance at all of playing back music appropriately.
 You may believe it or not, but that’s out of the question!

 Attending a Bach Musica NZ concert allows you to memorize the sound.
 Later, when playing the CD through different systems in some “hi-end temple”, you will have a trustworthy reference to evaluate them accurately.
-You can also use this CD to judge your system, and I hope you won’t get any shocking news.
-My best wishes!
+You can also use this CD to judge your system, and I hope you won’t get any shocking news: my best wishes!

 To understand the uniqueness of the sound and quality of these CDs, please visit the live recording page and, to know more about their sale, click here.